-From the American Fork Canyon side, traveling up the Alpine Loop after paying at the U.S. Forest Service fee station near the mouth of the canyon, and a ways after passing both the Timpanogos Cave National Monument and the turnoff to Tibble Fork, the Timpooneke trailhead is by a parking lot in the Timpooneke campground, which is up a little side road that takes off about eight miles past the fee station.
+From the American Fork Canyon side, traveling up the Alpine Loop after paying at the U.S. Forest Service fee station near the mouth of the canyon, and a ways after passing both the Timpanogos Cave National Monument and the turnoff to Tibble Fork (North Fork), the Timpooneke trailhead is by a parking lot in the Timpooneke campground, which is up a little side road that takes off about eight miles past the fee station.
 This parking lot too can quickly fill up on busy Saturdays and holidays, so the same cautions mentioned above in the Aspen Grove (Mount Timpanogos) section apply to parking at the Timpooneke trailhead.
 In July of 2023 the Forest Service announced a plan to require people parking at the Timpooneke trailhead on Saturday, Sunday, or holiday mornings to reserve a parking pass online.
 This will catch a lot of people by surprise.
 And it will more than double the cost to hike the Timpooneke trail.
 There is a web page for making a parking reservation.
 There is very limited overflow parking in marked turnouts along the Alpine Loop near the turnoff to the Timpooneke campground, if one’s vehicle can be parked completely off the pavement.
 The Timpooneke trail gets some equestrian use, so give people room if they’re unloading horses from a trailer at the trailhead instead of from over in the equestrian area.
 While hiking, don’t run up on a horse from behind, and if a horse approaches on the trail you should step off the trail—ideally to the downhill side—and quietly talk to the rider so the horse will know you’re there and are human.
 You can pronounce Timpooneke any way you like.
 Many people say it something like Timp-a-nookie, but that doesn’t seem like how it’s spelled, as some people will tell you either politely or with some exasperation.